kingofday/react-angrid/README.md

     .
     ]
 ```
-- **rows:** must be array of object that contains field property to be shown
+- **rows:** must be array of object that contains field property to be shown, and each row must ahve a unique key
 - **loading:** toggle loader overlay when fetching data
 - **showRowNumber:** if true append a row number as first column(bool,default is false)
 - **pageSize:** the page size of data, you can set it after api fetch(int)